rontarrant/gtkDcoding/docs/_posts/2019-07-19-0054-mvc-vii-treeview-basics.md

 ### Using ListStore's set() Instead of setValue()

 As mentioned in [Blog Post #0053](http://gtkdcoding.com/2019/07/16/0053-mvc-vi-image-combobox.html), as long as we’re using strings and only strings, we can get away with using `set()`.
-But it’s meant as a shorthand way of dealing with a single data type, the string.
+But it’s meant as a shorthand way of dealing with a single data type: the string.
 This means that even if you’re using numbers (which are rendered as text by `ComboBox` and `TreeView`) we still have to use `setValue()`.

 ## Conclusion